USP <800> Compounding Cleanrooms

 Why USP 800?
 Why Now?

-Hazardous Drug Compounding Cleanroom USP 800 Cleanroom Standards Overview
+Hazardous Drug Compounding Cleanroom Chapter 800 Requirements Overview

 Implementing USP 800 is a key protection for healthcare workers and the immediate environment.
 Organizations processing hazardous and nonhazardous drugs, both sterile and nonsterile, face the most adverse impact.
 Some may struggle with renovation downtime, budget allocation, outlining key compliance changes, optimal equipment use, or identifying a project lead.